-MK98 derived the analytical form of LOSVD, $F(v{los})$ , in the approximation for the projected radius close to the edge of a stationary shell $r_s$ .
-For the construction of the LOSVD, we start with the integration of the stellar distribution function in the shell along the line of sight at the chosen projected radius R in an area of size A where $f(z, v{los})$ is the probability that a star at the distance z along the line of sight has projected velocity equal to $v{los}$ .
-For a stationary shell, the spatial density is proportional to $(v_r r^2)^{-1}$ , thus it is useful to express the distribution function in the appropriate variables
+MK98 derived the analytical form of LOSVD, $F(v{\rm los})$, in the approximation for the projected radius close to the edge of a stationary shell $r{\rm s}$.
+For the construction of the LOSVD, we start with Eq.
+(11) - the integration of the stellar distribution function in the shell along the line of sight at the chosen projected radius R. The problem is again spherically symmetric, thus the distribution depends only on the radius r.
+Moreover, for a stationary shell, the spatial density near the shell edge is proportional to $\rho(r) \propto (v_r r^2)^{-1}$, thus it is useful to express the distribution function in radial velocity